ikonomov/DiabloX/README.md

       * Stone Curse initial: 100 [60]; minimum: 60 [40]; decrease per slvl: 6 [3]
       * Fire Wall initial: 40 [28]; minimum: 28 [16]
 #### Items:
+   * Adria sells scrolls only.
+   * Griswold does not sell magical items.
-   * Adria and Pepin do not sell potions except arena potions which can be used on cleared levels and purchased from Pepin by a character that has killed Diablo on Hell difficulty.
+   * Pepin does not sell potions except arena potions which can be used on cleared levels and purchased by a character that has killed Diablo on Hell difficulty.
+   * Wirt sells staves in addition to his normal inventory.
-   * The maximum price at stores has been increased to 216,000 [140,000/135,000] gold.
+   * The maximum price of items at Wirt has been reduced to 45,000 [135,000] gold.
    * Effects of drinking Spectral Elixir: +1 to one attribute [+3 to all attributes].
    * Damage versus demons affix [+200%]:
       * Deadly Hunter: +50%
       * Civerb's Cudgel: +80%
       * Bloodslayer: +100%
-   * Staff charges have been set to minimum values except 20 [40-80] for Fireball.
+   * Staff charges have been set to minimum values.
    * Set to maximum values:
       * Affixes with a range of values.
       * Base armor except: